 2.39.
-Electrical systems should be designed and erected in such a way that they can withstand voltages that can be expected to occur in any plant state or operating mode.
+Electrical installations should be designed and erected in such a way that they can withstand voltages that can be expected to occur in the installation.

 3. CLASSIFICATION OF ELECTRICAL POWER SYSTEMS

 3.1.
 SSR-2/1 Requirement 22 and paragraphs 5.34, 5.35 and 5.36 state that: